 Why do societies need Structural auditors report?

 Society bye law no. 77 specifies Structural Audit or structural inspection as a mandatory (necessary and binding to Society) requirement.
 It stipulates that if the age of a building is 15 to 30 years, Structural Audit must be carried once in 5 years and for buildings older than 30 years, it should be carried once in 3 years.
-Also, well informed decisions can be taken by Co-op.
+Also, municipal corporation send section 353-B notice for structural audit report submission to societies which needs to be addressed.
+Well informed decisions also can be taken by Co-op.
 Housing Society Managing and Repair Committee while undertaking Building Structural repair patch plaster waterproofing treatment and painting works based on this report.

 Building constructed with missing internal plaster facing wall seapages